 'I believe that having a pet has helped [my other half] maintain some empathy for another living being.
 Maybe he's lost that depth of understanding for me, but he really has an honest loving connection with her and that is really worth keeping.’

 Visits from an animal can be an energetic experience or an exciting part of a person’s day.
 Animals can be a wonderful source of love and laughter for people with dementia.

 6 things to consider before getting a pet for a person with dementia

 1. Does the person have the mental capacity to decide whether they want a pet?

-In order to make this decision, they will need to understand the level of commitment involved.
+In order to make this decision, they will need to understand the level of commitment and responsibility involved.

 2. Will the person be able to meet the needs of the animal?

 Cats and dogs can live for many years and require daily care and attention.
-This will include feeding, exercise, going to the vet, cleaning up after the animal, and more.
+This will include feeding and hydrating, exercise, going to the vet, cleaning up after the animal, bathing or grooming them, and more.
 It’s very important to consider the welfare of the animal.